pdimens/harpy/index.md

 ![](static/logo_trans.png)

-Harpy is a [haplotagging data](haplotagdata.md) processing pipeline for Linux-based systems.
+Harpy is a [haplotagging data](haplotagdata.md) processing pipeline for Linux-based systems-- at least it was prior to the release of version 2.
+Now, it can process linked-read data from haplotagging, TELLseq, stLFR, and even regular non-linked WGS data.
 It uses all the magic of [Snakemake](https://snakemake.readthedocs.io/en/stable/) under the hood to handle  the worklfow decision-making, but as a user, you just interact with it like a normal command-line program.
-Harpy uses both well known and niche programs to take raw haplotagging sequences and process them to become called SNP genotypes (or haplotypes) or large structural variants (inversions, deletions, duplications).
+Harpy employs both well known and niche programs to take raw linked-read sequences and process them to become called SNP genotypes (or haplotypes) or large structural variants (inversions, deletions, duplications).
 Most of the settings are pre-configured and the settings you can modify are done at the command line.
+Some parts of this documentation will refer to haplotagging specifically as we either forgot to update parts of the documentation or require you (the user) to do a data conversion for some parts of Harpy to work with non-haplotagging linked-read data.
+As always, feel free to drop an [Issue](https://github.com/pdimens/harpy/issues/new/choose) or open a [Discussion](https://github.com/pdimens/harpy/discussions) on GitHub.

 ## Harpy Modules
 Harpy is modular, meaning you can use different parts of it independent from each other.
 Need to only align reads?